Interactive3DGraphicsCourse-UNIUD-2018/product-visualization-riccardopasianotto/JOURNAL.md

 I've structured the objects in a separate folder.
 Each object has an associated model inside an `.obj` file loaded through his class.
 These objects are imported then in a general object *ConfiguratorScene* that contains all the lights, products and so on.
 The *ConfiguratorScene* is the root group of the scene.

+The objects should have a material, in particular these materials and their textures (using the metallic workflow) are stored in separate subfolders inside the root folder `materials`.
+Then for each material there is a specific class that loads the textures and create an instance of a material with the specified textures.